 The role of a bridesmaid goes beyond wearing a beautiful dress, carrying a cute mini-bouquet to pose by the bride in wedding pictures.
 The bride didn’t choose you just because you are a fine girl.
 The truth is that she chose you because she expects you to help her out with wedding-related tasks, before the wedding, and a few responsibilities on the wedding day.
 Read on for everything a bridesmaid is supposed to do and the list of expenses involved with being a bridesmaid.

-What Does a Bridesmaid Do?
+What Does a Bridesmaid Really Do?
 Roles and Responsibilities List

 Being a bridesmaid is a JOB, a part-time role.
 Like any other job, it has its job description to give the bridesmaid an idea of the responsibilities involved in the role you said ‘yes’ to.
 That’s what this section will give you – a list of everything a bridesmaid does.
 I have divided up the bridesmaids’ duties timeline into (a) before the wedding and (b) on the wedding day.
 If you’re a bride reading this, make sure to share this post with your bridesmaid.

-A: Before the Wedding – What Bridesmaids Do
+A: Before the Wedding – Bridesmaids Duties Checklist

 #1.
 Be Available for Wedding Date and Important Pre-Wedding events